 WSU Extension of Grant/Adams counties approached CSML to determine interest to start a pilot project to recover demonstration produce from the Grant County Fair.
 The county fair displays an assortment of arts, crafts, and produce for competition.
-WSU Extension ran the agricultural demonstration building during the fair in the third week of August of 2015 and found that a lot of the produce was unclaimed by their owners.
-As a result, the produce usually does not get used and has to be disposed of.
+WSU Extension ran the agricultural demonstration building during the fair in the third week of August of 2015 and found that a lot of the produce was left unclaimed by owners.
+As a result, the produce usually does not get used and has to be disposed.
 The purpose of the pilot project was to determine if the quantity and quality of the produce was sufficient to give away to CSML.

 Community Services of Moses Lake (CSML) strives to empower the community so that “Friends help friends feed the hungry.”
-CSML houses the Moses Lake Food Bank and is the distribution hub for 33 partner food banks in 5 counties in Central Washington.
-These counties include the 3 largest agricultural producers in Washington; Yakima, Benton and Grant counties.
-In 2012 CSML distributed approximately 120,000 pounds of fresh produce.
+CSML houses the Moses Lake Food Bank and is the distribution hub for 33 partner food banks in five counties in Central Washington.
+These counties include the three largest agricultural producers in Washington: Yakima, Benton and Grant counties.
+In 2012, CSML distributed approximately 120,000 pounds of fresh produce.
 With the presence of the Harvest Against Hunger VISTA in 2013, that number increased to well over 300,000 lbs. of produce.
-In 2014, only 68,750 pounds of produce were donated, but in 2015, over 99,675 pounds of produce was collected and distributed.
+In 2014, only 68,750 pounds of produce were donated, but that number went up in 2015 with over 99,675 pounds of produce collected and distributed.
 Overall, CSML has collected approximately 757,155 pounds of fresh produce from farmers in the area.